 How to Write a Care Plan

 If you believe that designing an independent care plan template for your own practice or institution, this short guide is for you.
-Here, we list down the top components of an effective care plan.
+Here, we list down the top components of an effective basic plan.
 Read and study them all so that you can provide comprehensive care for all your patients.

 The first essential component of a care plan is the Assessment section.
 This is where you write down the patient’s medical and surgical history, signs and symptoms, and any relevant diagnostic test result.

-Most care plans are created by the nurses in accordance with the different medical, surgical, and mental diagnosis and treatment plans developed by other members of the healthcare team.
-If you are creating a nursing care plan, your diagnosis should be based on the NANDA (North American Nursing Diagnosis Association) classification system.
+Most care plans are created by the nurses in accordance with the different medical, surgical, and mental diagnoses and treatment plans developed by other members of the healthcare team.
+If you are creating a nursing plan, your diagnosis should be based on the NANDA (North American Nursing Diagnosis Association) classification system.

 Other types of care plans may not follow the NANDA system and may just write down a general diagnosis based on the patient’s symptoms.
 Emergency healthcare plans, for example, will usually include the most common emergency conditions and provide a list of treatments that anyone can do to treat an individual suffering from such condition.